Ray Chase (voice actor)

 Ray Chaifetz (born May 20, 1987), known professionally as Ray Chase, is an American voice actor who has voiced anime, animations, video games and audiobooks.
-He voiced Noctis Lucis Caelum in Final Fantasy XV, Ryomen Sukuna and Choso Kamo in Jujutsu Kaisen, Tengen Uzui in Demon Slayer, Neuvillette in Genshin Impact, Silent Salt Cookie from Cookie Run: Kingdom and Cyclops in X-Men '97.
+He voiced Noctis Lucis Caelum in Final Fantasy XV, Ryomen Sukuna and Choso Kamo in Jujutsu Kaisen, Tengen Uzui in Demon Slayer, Neuvillette in Genshin Impact, Alphen in Tales of Arise, Silent Salt Cookie in Cookie Run: Kingdom, and Cyclops in X-Men '97 and Marvel Rivals.
 He is also the co-founder of Sassy Chap Games, and served as the lead designer behind the dating sim Date Everything!.

 Early life and education

 Ray Chase was born May 20, 1987 and grew up in the area of Las Vegas, Nevada.
 He was in symphonic band in school but transitioned to theater which he states he fell in love with.
 He has stated that as a kid he wanted to be a video game actor.
-He graduated from USC with a Bachelor of arts in 2009.
+He graduated from USC with a Bachelor of Arts in 2009.
 Chase stated that he also used to play ragtime piano at the USC bookstore while at the university.

 Career

 Voice actor

 Chase began his career in voice acting, auditioning for roles on Voice123.
 He made reels and recorded 200 audio books prior to moving into video games and anime.
 One of his first lead roles was that of Noctis Lucis Caelum in Final Fantasy XV which was released in 2016.
 He also appeared in the shows One Punch Man and Charlotte around the same time.

-In 2021, he voiced the update to Nier where he played the lead role of the Protagonist.
+In 2021, he voiced the Protagonist in the 2021 remaster of Nier.
 Chase stated the role took more than a year to voice.
 In 2021, he worked with director James Wan to voice the villain role in the film Malignant.
 Chase was nominated for a Critics' Choice Super Award for Best Villain in a Movie for his role in the film.
 Chase joined the cast of Disney's X-Men '97 in 2024.
 He took over the role of Cyclops which was originally played by Norm Spencer.